Meibomian Gland Dysfunction

 Meibomian gland dysfunction is a well recognised cause of dry eyes.
 Over the years, there has been a great deal of confusion regarding classification of this condition but recently, a detailed document has been produced that describes various aspects of this disease.
 This report was drafted by a panel of experts for the Tear, Film and Ocular Surface Society (TFOS) and provides a detailed guideline on classification and treatment of meibomian gland dysfunction.

 It is an unfortunate fact that this condition is a rather under-recognised one.
 These new guidelines however have shed some interesting light on this condition.
 There are certain aspects of meibomian gland dysfunction that have an impact on the outcomes following anterior segment surgery.
-It is believed that the final result with regards to a patient’s vision depends primarily on the status of the film of tears from the eyeball.
+It is believed that the final lead to with regards to a patient’s vision depends primarily on the status of the film of tears from the eyeball.
 It is essential to have a good ocular surface in order for any surgery to be successful.

 Another aspect that has been noticed with regards to surgical outcomes is the status of the tear film and its irregularities.
-This can cause inaccurate readings of the power of the eye which can in turn result in an error in prescription of intraocular lenses.
+This can cause inaccurate readings of the power of the eye which can in turn lead to in an error in prescription of intraocular lenses.
 In adds to, patients who have meibomian gland dysfunction are at higher risk of developing infections and inflammation of the eye following cataract surgery.

 Essential terminology Meibomian gland dysfunction